NyteshadeXT/PF2e-Core-Vault/5-World/Points of Interest/Ardentia City/Prism and Parchment.md

 # **`=this.file.name`** <span style="font-size: medium">"`VIEW[{pronounced}]`"</span>

 > [!recite]- Introduction
-> The scent of ozone and crushed herbs fills the air as you step into the Arcane Apothecary.
-Ribbons of liquid light spiral through glass conduits in the walls, and glass orbs drift lazily overhead.
-A centaur with starlit hooves greets you warmly, his eyes glinting with intelligence.
-Shelves shimmer with potions that pulse like living constellations.
+> The scent of parchment and ink mingles with the faint hum of wards as you step into The Prism & Parchment.
+Shelves of scrolls line the walls in precise dwarven order, while quills hover in the air, writing and rewriting text faster than any hand could manage.
+Behind the counter stands a stout dwarf with spectacles and a smile tinged with ink stains—Professor Jorvan Kale, at your service.

 > [!metadata|map]- Map
 > ```leaflet